divi-24/Portfolio-maker/README.md

 ### Fork the Repository

-1. Fork the [PortfolioBuilder repository](https://github.com/divi-24/Portfolio-maker.git) to your GitHub account by clicking the "Fork" button on the top-right corner of the repository page.
+1. Fork the [Portfolio-maker repository](https://github.com/divi-24/Portfolio-maker.git) to your GitHub account by clicking the "Fork" button on the top-right corner of the repository page.

 ### Clone Your Fork